-When traveling by van, the cost will usually be between $100-$150.
+When traveling by van, the cost will usually be between $50-$150.
 If by bus, the cost is around$300.
 All applications must be accompanied by full payment.
 The trips to N.C. for 2020 are $100.

 How much will it cost on site?

 The cost on site my vary depending on whether the group goes out to dinner some evening.
 Individuals are responsible for meals traveling to and coming back from the host site.